English

 2000-2007

 KODO One Earth Tour in Asia, Europe, and the US.
-Approximately a total of eight months of the year on tour.
+Approximately a total of eight months of every year on tour.
 Highlights include Carnegie Hall, the Barbican, Red Rocks Amphitheater, NY Summerstage, and Minamiza with Tamasaburo Bando.
 Albums released: Mondo Head (produced by Mickey Hart), Prism Rhythm, and One Earth Tour Special.

 2005-2007

-Artistic Director of KODO’s Earth Celebration, an annual world-music festival inviting international guest artists to collaborate with Kodo.
+- Artistic Director of KODO’s Earth Celebration, an annual world-music festival inviting international guest artists to collaborate with Kodo.
 Determined concept, programming, personnel, stage design, and lighting concept.
 Guests include Carlos Nunez, Zakir Hussain, Giovanni Hildalgo, Yamashita Yosuke, Koji Kakinuma.

 1998